nishtwowhoo/BitTyme/README.md

 ![Smart Greeting Home Screen](images/Smart-Greeting-Home.png)
 *Figure 2: The primary dashboard delivers a personalized greeting, a gentle workload nudge, frequent task quick add buttons, and a prominent voice capture card.*

-* **User Experience Goal:** Provide instant workload context while offering effortless, one tap task logging.
-* **Interface Highlights:**
-  * **Personalized Greeting:** Welcomes the student by name while evaluating current calendar availability.
-  * **Gentle Workload Nudge:** A soft card displaying encouraging context about evening capacity to ease schedule anxiety.
-  * **Quick Add Presets:** One tap shortcuts for frequent recurring activities like Study Block, Gym, or Chores, eliminating repeated manual typing.
-  * **Say It Out Loud Card:** A prominent voice capture trigger letting students speak naturally to log tasks on the go.
+The Smart Greeting Home Screen delivers instant workload clarity while offering effortless, one tap task logging to ease schedule anxiety.
+Upon entering the dashboard, students receive a personalized greeting evaluating their current calendar availability alongside a soft workload nudge card.
+To streamline daily organization, the layout features quick add presets for frequent recurring activities like studying or exercising, together with a prominent voice capture card that lets students speak naturally on the go.

 ---